Skip to content

 Governor with a Particular Interest in Special Educational Needs/Disabled Pupils

-The remit for his role should include:
+The remit for this role should include:

 In order to do this the SEND governor will need to do the following: